dontkaiad/it-journey/README.md

 Executes manual probing across systems using smoke tests, user scenarios, and synthetic prompts.
 Each cast increases attention and speeds up bug hypothesis formation.

 *• Stackable.
 At 3 charges, enters "Flow State" — reducing cooldowns and increasing insight radius.*
+*• Each consecutive cast increases chance of Overload buildup.*

 ---

 ### 🧠 E — *Prompt Mirage*
+A long-cooldown ability.
+Not spammable.
+Effective only if Kai is at moderate Focus and no context-switch occurred in last 3 minutes.

 Summons a well-structured prompt tailored to trick even the most stubborn LLMs.
 Applies few-shot / zero-shot or CoT logic depending on context size.
 Enemies hallucinate bugs.
 Allies call it wizardry.

 *• Can backfire beautifully if model isn’t aligned.*
 *• Enhanced: doubles accuracy of bot-assisted support.*
+*• Overloaded version: generates two alternative prompt strategies, but at risk of overthinking.*

 ---